Labor tips for first time moms to help you achieve a positive delivery, for the best possible start for you and your new baby.

 Any new experience can be a source of anxiety, but when pain and fear like you’ve never known are added into the mix, it’s no wonder that trauma is so prevalent.
 We’re literally putting our lives – and those of our unborn babies – into the hands of strangers.
-And that’s kind of daunting.
+And that’s terrifying.

 So with all this in mind, why on God’s green earth would I lament never going through labour again?
-Well, it’s because my second baby proved that an empowered delivery can make you feel like a freaking superhero.
-And nothing else in life (not even new shoes or a viral post) will ever come close to that.
+Well, it’s because my second baby proved that an empowered delivery can make you feel like a freaking warrior.
+And nothing else in life will ever come close to that natural high.